wiredhut/pymetsa/README.md

 Stands for finnish word "`metsä`" which means "`forest`".
 So, `pymetsa` is a library for forest-related spatial data processing

+## Before start

+To use this library there is a need to place the following files in the data folder in this repository

 ## Documentation

 The architecture og the module is multi-layer: